SumZer0-git/EDAPGui/readme.md

             "RefuelThreshold": 65,         # if fuel level get below this level, it will attempt refuel "FuelThreasholdAbortAP": 10,   # level at which AP will terminate, because we are not scooping well "WaitForAutoDockTimer": 120,   # After docking granted, wait this amount of time for us to get docked with autodocking
+            "FuelScoopTimeOut": 35,       # number of second to wait for full tank, might mean we are not scooping well or got a small scooper
             "HotKey_StartFSD": "home",     # if going to use other keys, need to look at the python keyboard package "HotKey_StartSC": "ins",       # to determine other keynames, make sure these keys are not used in ED bindings "HotKey_StopAllAssists": "end",
             "EnableRandomness": False,     # add some additional random sleep times to avoid AP detection (0-3sec at specific locations)
-            "OverlayTextEnable": False,    # Experimental at this stage "OverlayTextYOffset": 400,     # offset down the screen to start place overlay text "OverlayGraphicEnable": False, # not implemented yet
+            "OverlayTextEnable": False,    # Experimental at this stage "OverlayTextYOffset": 400,     # offset down the screen to start place overlay text "OverlayTextFontSize": 16,
+            "OverlayGraphicEnable": False, # not implemented yet
             "DiscordWebhook": False,       # discord not implemented yet "DiscordWebhookURL": "",